Rugby union in New Zealand

 Rugby union (usually referred to as simply "rugby") has been played in New Zealand since 1870 and is the most popular sport in the country as well as being the de facto national sport.
 In a 2023 survey, 75% of respondents said they followed the sport.

-In their respective World Rugby Rankings (Note: as of 20 October 2025), the men's national team, the All Blacks, is currently ranked second and the women's national team, the Black Ferns, is currently ranked third.
+In their respective World Rugby Rankings (Note: as of 20 October 2025.), the men's national team, the All Blacks, is currently ranked second and the women's national team, the Black Ferns, is currently ranked third.
 The country co-hosted and won the first ever Rugby World Cup in 1987, and hosted and won the 2011 Rugby World Cup.
 The men have won three World Cups (1987, 2011, 2015), the second most of any country after South Africa.

-New Zealand are the current World Champions for Women's rugby union and were rugby sevens finalists for men and women.
+The New Zealand women's rugby team, the Black ferns, have won the Women's Rugby World Cup on six occasions, and were rugby sevens finalists for men and women.

 The top domestic club competitions are the professional National Provincial Championship and amateur Heartland Championship, and above them the transnational Super Rugby, in which New Zealand has 5 out of 11 franchises.